RonenNess/GeonBit.UI/README.md

 - Added CalcAutoWidth() / CalcAutoHeight() to Image entity.
 - Added set of callbacks for right mouse buttons.

+### 3.1.0.3

+- Fixed bug with icon enum to icon filename on linux.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.